Skip to main content

 Architecture Overview

 The tiCrypt backend has a modular architecture consisting of 10 services that communicate exclusively via TCP.
-This design allows services to be deployed on independent machines.
+This design allows services to be distributed across independent machines, though a single-server deployment is also supported.

 ServiceRole